ubilab-escape/ai-server/README.md

 ### Work done and on-going
 - [x] Every one ready on slack
-- [ ] Puzzles!
 - [x] Everyone should commit at least once
-- [ ] Speak with @ubilab-escape/environment about lighting inside room.
+- [x] Speak with @ubilab-escape/environment about lighting inside room.
-- [ ] Speak with @ubilab-escape/prototype about prototype shape and puzzle integration.
+- [x] Speak with @ubilab-escape/prototype about prototype shape and puzzle integration.
+- [x] Design puzzles
+- [x] Design server racks
+- [x] Bill of materials
+- [ ] Software of puzzle 1
+- [ ] Hardware of puzzle 1
+- [ ] Coding of puzzle 2
+- [ ] Hardware of puzzle 2
+- [ ] Contruct both mock server

 # The Server Room
 Information here is highly volatile.